Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 • Analyze existing processes

-Identify value-added activities and non-necessary activities.
+Identify value-added and unnecessary activities.

 Use lean tools such as value-stream mapping to visualize and understand current workflows.

-• Eliminate waste
+• Eliminating waste

-Use lean tools such as 5S, Kaizen and “Just-in-Time” to reduce waste.
+Use lean tools such as 5SKaizen and Just-in-Time to reduce waste.

 • Implement continuous improvements